 1. Falls, bed sores (i.e. pressure ulcers), and malnourishment are among the leading causes of injury at skilled nursing and assisted living facilities.

-Falls are often attributable to a facility's neglignece.
-For instance, the nursing facility may not have bed alarms, proper railing, dry floors, or slip-resistant foot wear.
+Falls are often attributable to a facility's negligence.
+For instance, the nursing facility may not have bed alarms, proper railing, or dry floors.

 Bed sores can develop into life-threatening, decubitus ulcers if not properly treated.
 While not every bed sore is preventable, many of them are.
 Inadequate care (i.e. neglect), malnourishment, soiled sheets, and infrequent repositioning can all lead to dangerous pressure ulcers.